Curriculum, Enrollment, and Graduation

 6. The petition may not include any internship or independent study courses for either registration or reservation.

-7. The petition is filed prior to registering for the course.
+7. The petition is filed before registering for the course.

 Undergraduate senior students with financial aid should be aware that credits reserved for future application to a graduate program may affect their current financial aid eligibility.